freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-158-exploring-strings-for-which-only-one-character-comes-lexicographically-after-its-neighbour-to-the-left/index.md

 ---
-title: Problem 158: Exploring strings for which only one character comes lexicographically after its neighbour to the left
+title: Exploring strings for which only one character comes lexicographically after its neighbour to the left
 ---
 ## Problem 158: Exploring strings for which only one character comes lexicographically after its neighbour to the left